 When is Wrongful Death Applicable?

-A wrongful death claim can be filed when a loved one dies due to the negligence of another person or entity.
+A claim can be filed when a loved one dies due to the negligence of another person or entity.
 This includes: drunk driving, distracted driving, medical malpractice, trucking accidents, explosions, defective products, or any other act deemed negligent.

 What Rights are Allowed Under the Texas Wrongful Death Act?

 Whether you have a spouse, child or parent, the law may allow you to recover damages you suffer from the loss of the decedents earning capacity, advice, counsel, services, care, maintenance, and support.

 You may also be entitled to recover mental anguish damages and the cost of psychological treatment.

 Finally the law recognizes the right to recover loss of companionship and society, and loss of inheritance.

 Certain family members can file a lawsuit.
 Including, spouses, children, and parents.
 Adopted children and parents can file as long as the adoption is legally and fully complete.
 However, Texas does not allow for sibling to file the lawsuit.

 If you are suffering from the loss of a loved one.
 Mr. Mayfield can help handle the burden of all the legal processes while you take your time to seek healing from your loss.